WhatDoYouKnow/ScoreBoard/README.md

 # HTML
-The HTML code is definitely a work in progress but will publish to the HiveMQ broker on a topic which is then issued to the subscribing Matrix Portal.
+The HTML code is definitely a work in progress (my first effort) but will publish to the HiveMQ broker on a topic which is then issued to the subscribing Matrix Portal.
 Again, this is specific to squash scoring - but could be adapted for anything else.\
 There is the ability to increment/decrement the score for a player and the page confirms the game/match win.
 Based on PAR to 15.